Find Your Renters Where They’re Searching:

-- Pet Policy: Pet-friendly rentals are highly desired and pet owners will immediately disqualify a rental from their search if the rental listing conveys that pets are non-negotiable.
+- Pet Policy: Pet-friendly rentals are highly desired, and pet owners will immediately disqualify a rental from their search if the rental listing conveys that pets are non-negotiable.

 - Photographs: Your listing photos are one of the most valuable ways to convey the true nature of the rental to potential applicants.
 A rental listing is not complete without multiple professional quality photographs of the living areas, bedrooms, bathrooms, and kitchen area.
 Go the extra mile and take photos for the specific unit (instead of listing photos of a model unit, which can feel misleading at times.)

 - The Little Details: You should include a detailed description that rounds out your rental listing.
-Let your potential tenants know what makes your property unique, describe the little details or out-of-the-box features that cover more than the checkboxes on the rental listing sites.
-Highlight features like its walkability from key locations, the area’s local flavor, or the lisiting’s proximity to great parks and schools.
+Let your potential tenants know what makes your property unique, and describe the little details or out-of-the-box features that cover more than the checkboxes on the rental listing sites.
+Highlight features like its walkability from key locations, the area’s local flavor, or the listing’s proximity to great parks and schools.

-Once renters have narrowed down the available properties based on cost, size, and basic features; it will be time to compare and contrast based on extra amenities and additional details.
+Once renters have narrowed down the available properties based on cost, size, and basic features, it will be time to compare and contrast based on extra amenities and additional details.
 Ensure you include any extra features so renters can determine whether your property would be the perfect match for their needs.